Architecture

 • Handling peer registration and authentication.
 Each peer has to be authenticated and registered in the system.
 The client application requests a user to log in with an Identity Provider (IDP) or a setup key so that the peer can be associated with the organization's account.

 • Receiving network updates from the Management service.
-Each peer receives initial configuration and a list of peers with corresponding public keys and IP addresses so that it can establish a peer-to-peer connection.
+Each peer receives initial configuration and a list of peers with corresponding public keys and IP addresses so that it can establish a point-to-point connection.

-• Establishing peer-to-peer Wireguard connection.
+• Establishing point-to-point WireGuard connection.
 To establish a connection with a remote peer, the Client first discovers the most suitable connection candidate, or simply address (IP:port) that other peer can use to connect to it.
 Then sends it to the remote peer via Signal.
 This message is encrypted with the peer's private key and a public key of the remote peer.
-The remote peer does the same and once the peers can reach each other, they establish an encrypted Wireguard tunnel.
+The remote peer does the same and once the peers can reach each other, they establish an encrypted WireGuard tunnel.

 Signal Service